enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 *(TODO: Add a diagram)*

 Request Smuggling is a family of attacks with many variations.
-This is why it’s necessary to include the request and response binding hop-by-hop headers in both directions, as in some other variations it’s potentially possible for things to get reordered such that an Intermediate making request A with serial=1 might get back a response for a request C with serial=2 and needs to be able to fail on that as well, as well as any wide range of other similar cases of desynchronization.
+This is why it's necessary to include the request and response binding hop-by-hop headers in both directions, as in some other variations it's potentially possible for things to get reordered such that an Intermediate making request A with serial=1 might get back a response for a request C with serial=2 and needs to be able to fail on that as well, as well as any wide range of other similar cases of desynchronization.

 The need for a cryptographic binding to the channel between the Intermediate and Server (eg, with TLS Exporters) is required to prevent the malicious client from including a fake request binding header in what is being smuggled in (which by its nature may be invisible to the Intermediate due to some bug or vulnerability).